A RETRO CONNECTION PUZZLE

 Fuel the Rocket

-Four fuel cells each demand a precise mix of blue and red connections.
-Fill them all, watch the gauge climb, then punch the launch button.
+Four fuel cells each demand blue and red connections.
+Clear the current cell, watch the grid reset, then finish the tower to launch.

 03